-Over the years, MISA Zimbabwe has decentralised its work, initially run by the secretariat, to ten (10) of the country’s provinces through its the advocacy committees; which are a membership structure recognised through the organisations constitution.
+Over the years, MISA Zimbabwe has decentralised its work, initially run by the Secretariat, to 10 of the country’s provinces through its Advocacy Committees; which are a membership structure recognised through the organisations constitution.

-In the past two decades, MISA Zimbabwe has scored some successes in influencing media reforms.
-These successes have been achieved through people-centred advocacy for a conducive media environment and greater recognition of rights to freedom of expression and access to information for the people of Zimbabwe.
+In the past two decades, MISA Zimbabwe has scored successes in its lobby for media reforms.
+These successes have been achieved through people-centred advocacy for a conducive media environment and greater recognition of the rights to freedom of expression and access to information for the people of Zimbabwe.

-- Following years of its Campaign for Broadcasting diversity which calls for the opening up of the broadcasting sector to include community and commercial broadcaster , Zimbabwe has witnessed the partial opening up of the broadcasting sector through the licensing of two national and eight local commercial radio stations in 2013
+- Following years of its Campaign for Broadcasting Diversity which calls for the opening up of the broadcasting sector to include public, community and commercial broadcasting, Zimbabwe has witnessed the partial opening up of the broadcasting sector through the licensing of two national and eight provincial commercial radio stations.

-- Following a Constitutional Court application by MISA-Zimbabwe, the country’s Constitutional Court ruled that Section 96 of the Criminal Law Codification and Reform Act, which made defamation a criminal offence be struck off.
-Over the years, a number of journalists had criminal charges of defamation levelled against them, an offence that undoubtedly limited them to carry out their duties effectively.
-Today defamation is handled as a civil case.
+- Following a Constitutional Court application by MISA Zimbabwe, the country’s Constitutional Court ruled that Section 96 of the Criminal Law Codification and Reform Act, which made defamation a criminal offence, be struck off.